How to Pay Off Credit Card Debt

 7. Use the Snowball Method

 A Highly Motivating and Popular Debt Reduction Strategy

-Another method a lot of people like to use to get out debt is to pay off small credit card balances first.
+The debt snowball method is another method a lot of people like to use to get out debt by paying off small credit card balances first.
 This can have a powerful psychological effect on many people because they can feel like they’re making progress sooner.
 This can be very encouraging and provides a lot of people with motivation to keep paying down their debt.
 Here’s how it works:

 1. Use any extra money you can come up with to pay off your credit card with the smallest balance first (ignore the interest rates and just focus on the card with the smallest balance).
 Paying off this card will give you a quick win and a sense of satisfaction and accomplishment.